 - Conduct a benchmarking study.
 These combine both a quantitative and qualitative approach.
 In a benchmarking study, you are collecting metrics, such as time on task, task completion rates, and task usability—while also saving time to speak with the user about their overall experience.

 - Conduct a heuristic evaluation.
 Count and rate the number of times a product violates a set list of usability heuristics (like Jakob Nielsen’s Ten Usability Heuristics).
 When you hear users are struggling with a certain area of a product, you can dive in and see how the product compares to these best practices.

 - Use A/B Testing.
-When in doubt, and we are unsure about how a change will affect metrics, such as conversion rate or usage, run an A/B test to really measure the impact of the change.
+When in doubt and unsure about how a change will affect metrics (such as conversion rate or usage), run an A/B test to really measure the impact of the change.

 For more on "quick-quant" methods you can use to back up your findings, head here.